-Organisms living together in a community influence each other directly or indirectly under natural condition.
-All vital process of living such as growth, nutrition, reproduction required interactions between individuals of same species, or between species which are inter- and intra-related.
+Organisms living together in a community influence each other directly or indirectly under natural conditions.
+All vital process of living such as growth, nutrition, reproduction required interactions between individuals of same species, or between species which are inter and intra-related.
 Such relationships of individuals in a population of an ecosystem is called biological interaction.

 In this type of interaction, populations help each other.
 Positive interactions may be one way or reciprocal.
 The benefits may be in respect of food, shelter etc. It may be continuous, transitory, obligate or facultative.
 In population, it is generally known as ‘cooperation’.

 Mutualism relationships between populations can be considered as extended synergism.
 It is an obligatory relationship between two populations that benefits both populations.